Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Observation and Processing

-To isolate ionospheric fluctuations from slowly varying instrumental phases, we applied a one-hour boxcar smoothing filter to the unwrapped phases, treating the residual as ionospheric variability.
-Although absolute instrumental phases could not be fully separated, this approach enabled analysis of short-timescale TEC variations ($\le$ 1 hour).
+Short-timescale ($<$ 1~hr) ionospheric fluctuations were isolated by subtracting a 1-hour boxcar-smoothed instrumental phase trend from the unwrapped phase time series.
+Although absolute instrumental phases could not be fully separated, this approach enabled analysis of short-timescale TEC variations ($<$ 1 hour).
 Residual phase variations post-continuum subtraction were typically within $\pm0.5$ radians for central square antennas and up to $\pm5.0$ radians for arm antennas \citep{Banerjee25}.
-A notable increase in residual scatter between 2-4 hours suggests enhanced ionospheric activity or unflagged RFI, consistent with scintillation reports in the uGMRT observation log.
-These fluctuations were significantly stronger than those in adjacent time steps, leading us to consider the data unreliable and flag this time interval \citep{Banerjee25}.
+The observation on 23 November 2024 occurred during relatively quiet geomagnetic conditions ($K_{\rm p}$ < 3), while the solar radio flux was elevated (F10.7 $\sim$ 200 sfu).
+During the observation we detected a period of rapid phase and amplitude variations between approximately 19:30 and 21:45 IST, which degraded data quality.
+The interval from 20:15--20:55 IST was severely affected and was therefore flagged and excluded from the analysis.
+The exact cause of this instability is uncertain and could be related to RFI contamination or instrumental effects \citep{Banerjee25}.